dthx2710/Dolicon-Blue-Archive/src/pages/student/arisu.md

   urban: B
 exSkill:
   exCost: 6
-  exText: |-
+  ex1: |-
     Deals 311% (591%) damage to enemies in a straight line, Damage is multiplied by 1.5× for first charge, and 2× for second.
     After firing, reset energy charge
+normalSkill:
-normalText: Increase critical rate by 17% for 20 seconds every 25 seconds; and increase energy charge by 1 (up to 2)
+  normal1: Increase critical rate by 17% for 20 seconds every 25 seconds; and
+    increase energy charge by 1 (up to 2)
+passiveSkill:
-enhancedText: Increases Attack Power by 14%
+  passive1: Increases Attack Power by 14%
+subSkill:
-subText: >-
+  sub1: >-
     At the same time as the EX skill is activated, Increase critical rate by 12.1% for 20 seconds.

     Effect is multiplied by 1.5× for first charge, and 2× for second.
 profile:
   height: 152
   artist: DoReMi